mtbk24/Research/LoggingData/README.txt

 In the majority of my research, I need to log (base 10) my data and the margins of error on that data.

-You CAN NOT log the margins of error.
-You MUST find the confidence intervals (lower and upper) and then log those and then take the difference between the logged x and y values and their respective logged upper and lower confidence intervals.

-To see how this is done, see loggeddata.py

-Most of our data sets have asymmetric errors and logging the data has become a pain.
-This function is useful anytime the logged data is needed.
+In addition, most of my data sets have asymmetric errors and logging this data properly has become a pain.
+I wrote a function to return properly logged values and their margins of error in the file: loggeddata.py

+You CAN NOT log margins of error -- you MUST log confidence intervals!!

+Other files:
 testing_loggingdata.ipynb
  - Uses this function to log the data.
 Also shows some plots.